 Each faculty has its own slightly different policy on DCs.
 Check online to see if they have a form or a written policy: sydney.edu.au/students/discontinue-a-unit-of-study.html

 Every faculty will take into account the following:

 Is the problem significant?

-The faculty will need to be convinced that your circumstances were beyond your control and significant, or the illness or condition so severe that it was not possible for you to successfully complete.
+The faculty will need to be convinced that your circumstances were significant and beyond your control, or the illness or condition so severe that it was not possible for you to successfully complete the unit(s)

 Why couldn’t you discontinue before the week 7 DC deadline?

-You must be able to demonstrate that is was not possible, or was not sensible or reasonable for you to discontinue before the week 7 deadline (and also in some faculties before the results come out).
+You must be able to demonstrate that is was not possible, or reasonable for you to discontinue before the week 7 deadline (and, in some faculties, before the results come out).

 This might be because the extraordinary circumstances that affected your studies did not occur until after the deadline.
 Sometimes an illness or health condition gets unexpectedly worse or exacerbated after the deadline.
-Sometimes students are so affected (eg. sick) before and after the deadline, so that they are not able to discontinue until they have recovered enough to take action.
+Sometimes students are so affected (eg. sick) before and after the deadline, that they are not able to discontinue until they have recovered enough to take action.
 You need to provide a reasonable explanation for any delay, as well as documentation that supports any reason for the delay.

 Some faculties may also take into account the following:

 If you did not apply for special consideration in the unit explain why you were unable to do so.